yuokamoto/rclUE_client_example/README.md

         Please check paramters in `ai_actor_client.py` and `ai_actor_client_launch.py`
     2. keep sending random goal to manual mode(=0) cahracter.
 Other characters move with
+- Warehouse(`warehouse_client.py`)

+    * `Warehouse.umap`

+    1. Load tasks and agents from Agents.csv and Task.csv in config
+    2. Send task one by one from Tasks.csv via ROS 2 topic.
+        - Track move and open container.
+        - Forklift unload pallet from the track and drop to trackberth
+        - Forklift pick pallet from floor and drop to rack
+        - Human move cart near the trackberth
+        - Human load boxes to the cart
+        - Human move cart to the conveyor and drop box to the conveyor
+        - Human move cart to the rack and drop box to the rack

 - Spline Conveyor: todo
 - Elevator: todo
 - VerticalConveyor: todo